Financial Contagion in a Generalized Stochastic Block Model: Introduction

 \emph{Applications}~~Recall that the leading question we want to study in this paper is what impact the complex intertwining of modern financial networks -- such as the global connectedness and the tiered structures -- has on their stability.
-We demonstrate by several applications that the features of our model can indeed have a significant effect on the course of the contagion process.
+We demonstrate by several applications how the features of our model effect the course of the contagion process.
 First, we consider the influence of a non-resilient subsystem on a lager global system.
 We find that not only this non-resilient subpart may make the system as a whole non-resilient, but it can also cause severe damage to a priori resilient parts of the network.
-More crucially, we also find that a system consisting only of resilient subsystems may also become non-resilient due to cross-type (e.\,g.~cross-border) linkages.
+More crucially, we also find that a system consisting only of resilient subsystems may become non-resilient due to cross-type (e.\,g.~cross-border) linkages.
 Therefore, we further derive criteria for resilience of the global system based on conditions for the subsystems and the connectivity between them.
 Finally, we consider the reshuffling of exposures in a network where originally all exposures only depend on the creditor -- the exposed party -- such that the new network's exposures respect a core-periphery structure.
-We show that by this procedure an initially resilient system can become non-resilient, which stresses the importance of this capability in a model for default contagion in order not to underestimate contagion effects.
+We show that by this procedure an initially resilient system can become non-resilient, which stresses the importance of creditor and debtor dependent exposures in a model for default contagion as otherwise contagion effects are underestimated.

 \paragraph{Outline} The paper is structured as follows: In Section~\ref{sec:default:fin}, we introduce the random graph and describe the model for default contagion.
 We then derive asymptotic results on the final default fraction in Section~\ref{sec:asymptotic:results}.
 In Section~\ref{sec:resilience} we discuss (non-)resilience and the corresponding criteria.
 We then present our applications in Section~\ref{sec:applications} and perform simulations for finite networks.
 Finally, we provide proofs of our results in Section~\ref{sec:proofs}.